sahoodman/web-site/src/data/about.md

 # Travel / Geography

-- I am from originally from Odisha, India.
+- I am from originally from India.
 I have since lived in Rourkela, Hyderabad, Pune, and Mumbai.

 - I've been to ~ 50 cities, some of which I have forgotten, and many of which I would like to revisit.